 Whose side are insurance adjusters on?
 They seem nice, but beware.
 They’re wolves in sheep’s clothing.

-You just got into a car accident.
-So now, you have all sorts of stress on your hands.
+You got into a car wreck that wasn’t your fault and you are injured.
+Now you have all sorts of stress on your hands.

 To add to that, you have to talk to an insurance adjuster.
 It’s a big, scary company, so you don’t know what to expect.